Faten-Org/xmas-lights/.github/ISSUE_TEMPLATE/winterfest_issue.md

 ---
 name: Winterfest - Xmas Lights in Action(s)
-about: Open an issue to define a Festive Light Display
+about: An issue to define a Festive Light Display
-title: Winterfest: Festive Lights
+title: Winterfest - Festive Lights
 labels: Winterfest

 ---